SUSE/suse-at-home/install/InstallLonghorn.md

 - Target Cluster that you want to install Longhorn into
     - Longhorn uses /var/lib/longhorn on the nodes of the Cluster to store data

-### Installation of Lonnghorn
+# Installation of Longhorn
-#### Step by Step Instructions

-    From a browser, go to your Rancher Cluster Explorer and make sure you have the Target Cluster selected
+### 1) From a browser, go to your Rancher Cluster Explorer and make sure you have the Target Cluster selected

 <img src="../assets/Longhorn-1-Select-Cluster.png" width="600">

-    Select Apps & Marketplace from the dropdown menu
+### 2) Select Apps & Marketplace from the dropdown menu

 <img src="../assets/Longhorn-2-Apps.png" width="200">

-    From the Charts Menu, select Longhorn
+### 3) From the Charts Menu, select Longhorn

 <img src="../assets/Longhorn-3-charts.png" width="800">

-    *If you want to change the default path used by Longhorn click 'Customize Default Settings'
+### 4) OPTIONAL - If you want to change the default path used by Longhorn click 'Customize Default Settings'

 <img src="../assets/Longhorn-4-Change-Defaults.png" width="600">

-    Click install and you are Done!
+### 4) Click install and you are Done!

 <img src="../assets/Longhorn-5-Install.png" width="600">

-### Lonnghorn Console
+# Accessing Longhorn Console

-    Once Lognhorn is installed, you can access the console by simply Selecting it in the Upper Left hand Menu and Click on the Longhorn Icon to launch the console
+  Once Longhorn is installed, you can access the console by simply Selecting it in the Upper Left hand Menu and Click on the Longhorn Icon to launch the console

+### 1) Select Longhorn UI

 <img src="../assets/Longhorn-Console-1.png" width="300">

-    Notice in the console we don't have any Volumes yet
+**Notice in the console we don't have any Volumes yet**

 <img src="../assets/Longhorn-Console-2-no-volumes.png" width="800">

-### Test Longhorn
+# Testing Longhorn

+### 1) Create a test-pvc.yml
 ```
-Create a test-pvc.yml

 # test-pvc.yml
 apiVersion: v1
 kind: PersistentVolumeClaim